Our Services

 Published on: 4/24/2026

-Red light therapy uses specific wavelengths of red and near infrared light to reduce inflammation, stimulate collagen repair, and improve blood flow in medial epicondylitis, offering a non invasive, drug free option that can speed pain relief and recovery.
+Red light therapy (RLT) for medial epicondylitis (golfer's elbow) uses red and near-infrared wavelengths to reduce inflammation, stimulate collagen repair, and improve blood flow—offering a non-invasive, drug-free path to faster pain relief and recovery.

-Studies in tendinopathies like tennis elbow show regular RLT can decrease pain and improve grip strength with in-office lasers or at-home LED devices, but there are several important factors to consider when it comes to device choice, dosage, treatment frequency, and safety.
+Research on tendinopathies, including tennis and golfer's elbow, shows regular RLT can reduce pain and improve grip strength using either in-office lasers or at-home LED devices.
+However, results depend on device choice, dosage, treatment frequency, and safe use.

 Medial epicondylitis—often called golfer's elbow—causes pain on the inside of the elbow where the tendons of your forearm muscles attach to bone.
 Though it's nicknamed for golfers, many people who do repetitive wrist-flexion activities (lifting, gripping, typing) can develop it.
 Tennis elbow (lateral epicondylitis) affects the outer elbow, but both conditions are tendinopathies marked by pain, tenderness, and decreased grip strength.